inferno-framework/inferno-core/docs/repo-layout-and-organization.md

 - `data` - Database and redis snapshots live here.
 - `docker-compose.yml` - This coordinates and runs all of the serivces inferno needs.
+- `docker-compose.background.yml` - This coordinates and runs the background
+  services needed for running Inferno.
 - `inferno_template.gemspec` - This file controls how your tests can be packaged up as a distributable ruby gem.
 This is also where you can add additional ruby gems if you need them.